ajaygithub2/yellow-pages-scraper/Readme.txt

 No of pages to scrape : [Per page includes approx 30 records so if you enter 3 you will get around 90 records] Data Format : [Enter 1 for csv, 2 for xlsx, 3 for pdf]

-Note: CSV format is recommended
+Note: CSV format is recommended.
+Note: If you get less records, that means that more records aren't available on the site.

 Install these libraries: